366th Fighter Wing: Units

 The wing comprises four groups: the 366th Operations Group, 366th Maintenance Group, 366th Mission Support Group and 366th Medical Group.

-The wing is home to three fighter squadrons: the 389th Fighter Squadron and 391st Fighter Squadron flying the F-15E Strike Eagle aircraft and the 428th Fighter Squadron which flies the Republic of Singapore Air Force F-15F (aka F-15SG).
+The wing is home to three fighter squadrons: the 389th Fighter Squadron and 391st Fighter Squadron flying the F-15E Strike Eagle aircraft and the 428th Fighter Squadron which flies the Republic of Singapore Air Force F-15SG.
 Until September 2010, a fourth squadron, the 390th Fighter Squadron flew the F-15C Eagle in an air superiority mission.
-The 417th Tactical Fighter Squadron which flew F-4D Phantoms and later F-111's.
+The 417th Tactical Fighter Squadron flew F-4D Phantoms and later F-111's.
 In September 2010 the redesignated 390th Electronic Combat Squadron assumed the mission of the 388th Electronic Combat Squadron and its F-15C/D aircraft redistributed to other F-15 units pursuant to a 2005 BRAC decision.

 The 726th Air Control Squadron assigned here gives an air picture to the aircraft as they train.
 This is a mobile radar unit that routinely deploys to various theaters to operate command and control functions.
 Structured as a Control and Reporting Center, able to accommodate Control and Reporting Post function.
 Air Weapons Controller personnel often deploy without home-system to support flying units in various scenarios and exercises throughout the U.S. and European theater.
 An active Air National Guard unit, the 266th Range Squadron, controls and maintains emitter sites within the 7412 sqmi operational training range located in southern Idaho.

 Additionally, the 390th Electronic Combat Squadron, located at Naval Air Station Whidbey Island, Washington, is assigned to the 366th Operations Group.
 The squadron, consisting of USAF flight crews flying U.S. Navy EA-6B Prowler and EA-18G Growler aircraft, is responsible for suppression of enemy air defenses in support of expeditionary aircraft and ground troops by disrupting enemy electronic activity and obtaining tactical electronic intelligence.